 Why Choose Hospice and Palliative Medicine as a Specialty?

-Delve into the future of this vital medical field and find out why it might be the ideal path for you.
+Watch this video to hear inspiring insights from Academy leaders on the meaningful impact of working in this vital field and discover why it could be the perfect path for you.

-What is the Most Meaningful Practice in Hospice & Palliative Medicine?
+What is Most Meaningful about Practicing Hospice & Palliative Medicine?

 Commonly Asked Questions